Isaac Likekele

-Isaac Likekele (born February 25, 2000) is an American college basketball player for the Ohio State Buckeyes of the Big Ten Conference.
+Isaac Likekele (born February 25, 2000) is an American professional basketball player for the Kouvot of Korisliiga.
 Listed at 6 ft 5 in and 215 lbs, he plays the point guard position.
-He previously played at Oklahoma State.
+He played college basketball at Oklahoma State and Ohio State.

-Early life and high school career
+Early life

 Likekele was born in Charlotte, North Carolina to Sarah and Serge Likekele.
 He attended Mansfield Timberview High School, where in his senior year averaged 18 points, 9 rebounds and 5 assists per game.
 In 2017, Likekele led his team to the Texas 5A state championship.
 A three-star prospect, he was accepted to attend Oklahoma State University in May 2018.

 College career

 Oklahoma State

 As a freshman at Oklahoma State, Likekele averaged 8.7 points, 4.8 rebounds and 3.9 assists per game.
 In November 2019, Oklahoma State won the NIT Season Tip-Off against Ole Miss; Likekele was named to the All-Tournament Team.
 Despite missing most of December with an illness, Likekele posted three triple-doubles and had 21 points in the Big 12 Tournament first round win over Iowa State.
 In the 2019–20 season he played 28 games and started all of them, averaging 10.9 points, 5.6 rebounds and a team-high 4.5 assists per game.
 Likekele was named All-Big 12 Honorable Mention.